maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 -   You can use "grepping" as said by Patricia Aas: look for the occurrences of a function or variable name in a local folder, or via GitHub (advanced) search.
 You can limit the hits to some types of files e.g. R scripts in `R/`.
 -   In your IDE e.g. RStudio there might be a way to go directly to the *definition* of function.

-### How to read code
+### How to read code: space and time

 -   Hopefully the code makes sense on its own.
 -   Sometimes using git blame or looking at the git history might help understand the context of some aspects of the code, if there's no code comment referring an issue.
 Do not actually *blame* people, though.
+To make your git history more informative, use branches + squash and merge.

 ## Build your mental model of the code